 If you are using a Food Mill, simply fill it with the cooked apples and turn the handle to squeeze the apples and produce applesauce.
 Continue turning, occasionally reversing the direction to clean the apples off the bottom of the “pan”.
 (If you want to see pictures of how the Food Mill works, check out my post on how to make tomato juice.)

 5. If desired, add sugar to sweeten your applesauce.
 Some apples are sweet enough that there is no need for this.
-We personally prefer the taste of applesauce made with a tarter apple and so I always add sugar to taste.
+We personally prefer the taste of homemade applesauce made with a tarter apple, so I always add sugar to taste.

 A good rule of thumb is to add 1/8 cup per quart and then increase from there until it’s as sweet as you want it.